purushothamgowthu/A-gallery-of-interesting-Jupyter-Notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [This video](https://www.youtube.com/watch?v=zG8FYPFU9n4) shows Plotly and IPython in use at a Montreal Python meetup.

-## Accessing an IBM Quantum Computer via Notebooks
+## Accessing an IBM quantum computer via Notebooks
 * [Information](https://developer.ibm.com/open/openprojects/qiskit/) about the quantum computing community and toolkit.
-* [Github](https://github.com/QISKit/qiskit-api-py) notebook example showing how to access a Quantum Computer.
+* [Github](https://github.com/QISKit/qiskit-api-py) notebook example (scroll down) illustrating how to access a quantum computer.